How to Feed Adult Koi Fish

 Koi Love to Eat

 Your pet fish adores anything that hits the surface of its pond.
-For this reason, koi often eat things that are not nutritious or they overeat.
+For this reason, koi often eat things that are not nutritious, or they overeat.
 It's your job to make sure that this hearty appetite is met with a balanced diet.
 Here's the good news: koi feeding needn't be complicated.
-A high-quality commercial food is quite sufficient.
+High-quality commercial food is quite sufficient.
 However, variety is key.
 You can give commercial food, treats, and occasional live foods to keep things yummy in your koi's tummy.